WordPress/gutenberg/packages/components/src/server-side-render/README.md

 New blocks should be built in conjunction with any necessary REST API endpoints, so that JavaScript can be used for rendering client-side in the `edit` function.
 This gives the best user experience, instead of relying on using the PHP `render_callback`.
 The logic necessary for rendering should be included in the endpoint, so that both the client-side JavaScript and server-side PHP logic should require a minimal amount of differences.

+## Props

+### attributes

+An object containing the attributes of the block to be server-side rendered.
+E.g: `{ displayAsDropdown: true }`, `{ showHierarchy: true }`, etc...
+- Type: `Object`
+- Required: No

+### block

+The identifier of the block to be server-side rendered.
+Examples: "core/archives", "core/latest-comments", "core/rss", etc...
+- Type: `String`
+- Required: Yes

+### className

+A class added to the DOM element that wraps the server side rendered block.
+Examples: "my-custom-server-side-rendered".
+- Type: `String`
+- Required: No

+### urlQueryArgs

+Query arguments to apply to the request URL.
+E.g: `{ post_id: 12 }`.
+- Type: `Object`
+- Required: No

 ## Usage

 Render core/archives preview.